jaakkos/winston-logstash/README.md

 ### Error handling with the transport

+While this is a relatively complex transport with an internal state and IO, I think the current solution is the yet best approach to network failure.
+Transport is transparent about the errors and lets the user decide what to do in the case of an error.
+Suppose the developer chooses not to address them, it fallback to a safe default, an exception that stops the process.
+I think this way; it's simple but not always easy.

-Logstash transport is pretty complex transport so there is a good chance for errors.
-You can check the test case from `test-bench` folder where is test case per Winston's version.
-The simplest ways to write the right error logic would be:
+You can check the test case from `test-bench` folder where is the test case per Winston's version.
+The simplest ways to write the error logic would be:

 #### Winston 2.x

 For Winston 2.x you have to add the error listener to the transport.

 ``` js
 const logstashTransport =  new LogstashTransport({...});